What’s the right way to breathe? A different take on breathing exercises

 Have you ever tried to breathe (or walk, or do some other movement or activity) in a way that someone you trust told is ‘better’ only to feel like you were making things worse?
 I get people in my practice who have this sort of trouble all the time.
 They may believe they are improving themselves by tightening their ‘core’ or controlling their breath in one way or another, only to discover they are in fact getting in their own way.
 It’s my job to help them unlearn their old habits, and discover new options which are easier and more effective.

 Dr. Feldenkrais taught many, many lesson on breathing.
-There are Awareness Through Movement® lessons in which one explore breathing: through the mouth and through the nostrils, expanding the belly on the inhalation and expanding the belly on the exhalation, focusing the breath and the belly, and focusing it in the chest, and on and on with incredible variety.
+There are Awareness Through Movement® lessons in which one explore breathing: through the mouth and through the nostrils, expanding the belly on the inhalation and expanding the belly on the exhalation, focusing on the breath in the belly, and focusing it in the chest…. and on and on with incredible variety.

 How does this help?
 Feldenkrais continues: